josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - FlightWeatherWithAirportCodes.csv
     - AirportCodeLocationLookupClean.csv

-4. From your Lab VM (DSVM), open a browser and navigate to the Azure portal (<https://portal.azure.com>), and navigate to Azure Databricks service under the Resource Group you created when completing the prerequisites for this hands-on lab.
+4. Open a browser and navigate to the Azure portal (<https://portal.azure.com>), and navigate to Azure Databricks service under the Resource Group you created when completing the prerequisites for this hands-on lab.

     ![Select the Azure Databricks service from within your lab resource group](media/select-azure-databricks-service.png 'Select Azure Databricks')